BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

 Additionally, you can create extra files or sub-folders inside a package to organize your quest the way you want.
 Sub-folders of packages that contain a _package.yml_ are separate packages, they do not belong to the surrounding package in any way.

-It is allowed to create folders that are not packages anywhere in your `QuestPackages` directory.

 Let's take a look at a few examples: